Mettina/CodeOps/module3/mettina-skincare/README.md

-- **Products, images, brand names, categories** — real, fetched live from Open Beauty Facts across 5 categories (Cleansers, Moisturizers, Serums, Sunscreen, Toners), matching your sidebar exactly.
+- **Products, images, brand names, categories** — real, fetched live from Open Beauty Facts across 5 categories (Cleansers, Moisturizers, Serums, Sunscreen, Toners), matching sidebar exactly.
 - **Prices (ETB)** — Open Beauty Facts doesn't include pricing data, so prices are generated deterministically per product (same product always shows the same price) so the Price filter and Sort-by-price have something real to work with.
 This is worth mentioning if asked, since it's not live pricing.
-- **Skin Type filter** — a simple keyword heuristic (checks the product name/ingredients for words like "sensitive," "hydrating," "oil-free," etc.), not a certified dermatological classification.
+.
 - **NEW / SALE / BEST badges** — assigned deterministically per product for
   visual variety, same reasoning as the price simulation.